 Using a template to block your schedule is an easy solution to help you stop wasting time and get things done!
 I’ve been using the time blocking method for years and it has made me more focused and productive.
 I use my time blocking templates to help me plan for a productive week.
-This post includes a new Time Blocking Templates that you can download for FREE.
+This post includes new Time Blocking Templates that you can get for FREE.

 Paper-Based to Block Schedule Templates

 Time Blocking is not a new concept.
 I’ve been singing the praises of using time-blocking schedules for years!
 If you’re feeling overwhelmed and struggling to get through your to-do list you might want to consider trying Time Blocking for a few weeks and see how it helps.

 There are many ways to block your time.
 I’m a little old-fashion and love paper and pen for planning my time, that’s why I created these printables to help me block my schedule.
 I wanted a simple way to sketch out the plans for each week, but I wanted it to look nice and be functional at the same time.

 After several years and several thousand readers requesting this printable (wow!)
 I’m finally redesigning the templates to hope to offer various styles and options.
 My hope is that you will find a template that you enjoy using and that it helps you to feel more focused.
 Today I’m sharing my newest template.